 - Use the accelerator to get to the higher speed.
 Press the set button at the end of the lever, then release the button and the accelerator pedal.
-You will now cruise at the higher speed. - Move the Adaptive Cruise Control switch from on to resume/increase.
+Your vehicle will now cruise at the higher speed. - Move the Adaptive Cruise Control switch from on to resume/increase.
 Hold it there until the desired set speed is displayed in the HUD, then release the switch.
 To increase your set speed in very small amounts, move the switch briefly to resume/increase.
-Each time you do this, your vehicle set speed will increase by 1 mph (1.6 km/h).
+Each time this is done, your vehicle set speed increases by about 1 mph (1.6 km/h).

-Your vehicle will not reach the set speed until the system determines there is not a vehicle in front of you.
+Your vehicle will not reach the set speed until the system determines there is no vehicle in front of you.
 At that point, your vehicle speed will increase to the set speed.